Shirley Hall Bass: Personal life

 On December 17, 1960 Hall married R&B record producer Ralph Bass, then the A&R Director for Chess Records, after a three year engagement.
 Their romance and partnership was boldly conducted in public at a time when interracial marriages were still legally prohibited in many states in the US.
 Bass helped Hall run the Sammy Dyer School, and Hall consulted with Bass about Chess business, most prominently encouraging Chess to sign comedian Moms Mabley in 1960.
 The Vashonettes, Hall’s mentees, released a single on Chess subsidiary Checker in 1968.

 In 1967, Chess Records’ most famous location, 2120 South Michigan Avenue, became Bass’ personal office and the home of Sammy Dyer School of Theater.
 Bass helped run the school while his wife worked in the Bahamas, and continued to maintain an office for writing his memoirs when the school moved to nearby 2411 South Michigan Avenue.

-Shortly before Ralph Bass’ death in 1997 (and a year before she passed) Shirley Hall Bass flew her husband to the Bahamas, where the couple are now buried.
-Their monument features lyrics for Bass’ composition “Dedicated to the One I Love.”

-Shirley Hall and Ralph Bass did not have children, but became legal guardians and benefactors of Bahamian dance student Joanne Fox.